Cyfrin/foundry-full-course-cu/README.md

 3. It might be a good idea to wait till later in the course when we teach you about verifying metamask transactions.
 4. Feel free to mint NFTs on sepolia without worrying about the above

-## Bridging to Arbitrum
+## Bridging to zkSync

-1. We didn't show you how to bring ETH -> Arbitrum, but the process would be:
+1. The process for bridging looks like the following:
    1. Buy ETH (On an exchange like [Coinbase](https://www.coinbase.com/home) or [Kraken](https://www.kraken.com/))
 2. Send ETH -> one of your wallets like:
    1. [Metamask](https://metamask.io/)